 Despite having a bounty of waterfront sidewalks in the Tampa, St. Petersburg, and Clearwater area, Florida is nonetheless not a pedestrian-friendly state.
 In fact, it’s quite the opposite.
 The Sunshine State is the number one deadliest state for pedestrians.

 Smart Growth America calculated a Pedestrian Index (PDI) for every metro area in the U.S. The PDI is gauged by the likelihood of a person on foot being hit by a vehicle and killed.
-It’s also based on a number of local commuters who walk to work.
+It’s also based on the number of local commuters who walk to work.
 The average PDI in America is 52.2.
 Tampa/St. Petersburg and Clearwater, Florida has a PDI of 190.13.
 Because PDI is a measure that helps indicate how many people are out walking each day, the local PDI is important when taking into account the likelihood and risk of potential pedestrian accidents.

 Due to the lack of protection on the part of pedestrians, accidents involving cars and people on foot are very serious.
 If you have been involved in a pedestrian accident and are able or relatively unaffected, try taking pictures of the scene of the accident.
 It’s important to gather as much information as you can to provide your attorney.
 Any piece of evidence can be used to help your case.
-The team of experienced attorneys at Clark Law are not afraid to fight for you.
+The team of experienced attorneys at Clark Law is not afraid to fight for you.

 Anyone who’s walking on our streets has a duty to comply with safety regulations — such as using sidewalks and crosswalks when available and crossing the street at a 90-degree angle.
-However, regardless of circumstances, drivers are required to exercise precaution at all times.
+However, regardless of circumstances, drivers are required to exercise precautions at all times.
 Unfortunately, that’s not always the case.

-The scenarios are grim, since pedestrians are in such a vulnerable position when hit by a motor vehicle traveling at a high speed.
+The scenarios are grim since pedestrians are in such a vulnerable position when hit by a motor vehicle traveling at a high speed.
 To add insult to injury, distracted driving is rampant in today’s society — despite Florida enacting laws prohibiting texting while driving, it’s still common to see motorists with their mobile devices in their hands.
 Between cell phones, looking up addresses on a GPS, or simply being absent-minded while driving, pedestrians face serious risks on a daily basis.
 So, what should you do if you’re hit by a car while you’re walking around town?

 What to Do When You’ve Been in a Pedestrian Car Accident